 c.
 Require that any loss under personal property or contents coverage that is repaired or replaced be adjusted only on the basis of replacement costs up to the policy limits.

-3. Customized flood insurance must include coverage that is broader than the coverage provided under standard flood insurance.
+3. Customized flood insurance, which must include coverage that is broader than the coverage provided under standard flood insurance.

-4. Flexible flood insurance must cover losses from the peril of flood, as defined in paragraph (b), and may also include coverage for losses from water intrusion originating from outside the structure which is not otherwise covered by the definition of flood.
+4. Flexible flood insurance, which must cover losses from the peril of flood, as defined in paragraph (b), and may also include coverage for losses from water intrusion originating from outside the structure which is not otherwise covered by the definition of flood.
 Flexible flood insurance must include one or more of the following provisions:

 a.
 An agreement between the insurer and the insured that the flood coverage is in a specified amount, such as coverage that is limited to the total amount of each outstanding mortgage applicable to the covered property.